What is a “real” coding language?

 Learn to code the MERN-stack

-I found that learning the MERN stack - MongoDB, ExpressJs (or Express) as a server, React and Node - was the easiest way to practice the fundamentals of vanilla JavaScript through the stack.
+I found that learning the MERN stack - MongoDB, ExpressJS (or Express) as a server, React and Node - was the easiest way to practice the fundamentals of vanilla JavaScript through the stack.

 It is a stable stack that does not need a cloud architect to configure if you are building side-projects for a portfolio.